 Discovering processes suitable for automation has traditionally been a challenge for RPA projects.
 Of late, many RPA tool vendors have started including Process Discovery and Mining in their tools.
 Some of the tools offer this capability through a partner.

 The process discovery providers claim that the tool collects data while your employees work on the machines and perform daily tasks.
 They then use various technologies from log analysis to AI to document the process and suggest the best candidates for automation.
-They also provide you key metrics like time and money that could be saved.
+They also provide you with key metrics like time and money that could be saved.

 This is a nascent skill for RPA and the usefulness of this feature depends a lot on the process data that is available as well as the technology that is used.
 So you may want to do your due diligence and see have useful this feature is for your project.